 - Treating all performance drops as strategic problems: A 35% ROAS fluctuation on a $300/day campaign is noise.
 A 12% drop on $8K/day spend is a real signal.
 Without weighted anomaly scoring, teams waste hundreds of hours investigating false alarms while real problems go unnoticed.

-- Relying on average ROAS across all campaigns: Blended ROAS of 2.5x masks that 40% of spend is running at 1.2x.
+- Relying on average ROAS across all campaigns: Blended ROAS can mask the fact that a significant portion of spend is running well below target.
 Segment by cohort, audience, creative age, and platform to catch degradation before it tanks overall profitability.

-- Skipping the 30-day sprint and jumping straight to aggressive scaling: Teams that double or triple spend in a week almost always see ROAS collapse 25-40% because new creatives haven't been vetted and creative saturation hits immediately.
+- Skipping the 30-day sprint and jumping straight to aggressive scaling: Teams that double or triple spend in a week commonly see ROAS collapse because new creatives haven't been vetted and creative saturation hits immediately.
 The sprint structure exists to prevent this exact failure mode.

 - Confusing creative volume with creative quality: Producing 100 mediocre creatives weekly is worse than 20 strong creatives.
 AI tools amplify this problem if you're not curating output.
 Prioritize velocity of high-quality concepts, not quantity of untested ideas.